movebank/movebank-api-doc/movebank-api.md

 - A user can log on to Movebank and accept the terms of use for the study/ies they want to access prior to attempting to access from an external program.

 ## Accessing the database using HTTP/CSV requests
 The following are examples of how to access information from the Movebank database with HTTP requests.
-After providing a valid username and password, these calls will return .csv files containing the requested information.
+After providing a valid username and password, these calls will return CSV files containing the requested information.
 Note that the results will be based on the information available to the user as defined by access permissions (see above).
 For more information about the data model and attributes contained in the database, see Kranstauber et al. (2011) and [the Movebank Attribute Dictionary](https://www.movebank.org/node/2381).

 ### 1. Get a list of attribute names
 `https://www.movebank.org/movebank/service/direct-read?attributes`